ThemeMountain/docs/source/_sartre/getting-started/introduction.blade.md

 ### Code Editing

 If you plan on customizing the HTML code of this product, you will need a text editor.
 There are a wide range of text editors out there that will do the trick.
-We used [Sublime Text](http://www.sublimetext.com/) to build the framework and template, so we definitely recommend it.
+We used [Sublime Text](http://www.sublimetext.com/) and [VSCode](https://code.visualstudio.com/) to build the framework and template, so we definitely recommend them.

 ### Email Service Provider Integrations